-The Office of International Admissions will be your main point of contact ([email protected]) 419-434-4558 and will serve as your main point of contact as you work through the application process.
+The Office of International Admissions will be your main point of contact as you work through the application process.
+You may reach out via email [email protected] or call 419-434-4558.

 Schedule an interview with College of Pharmacy Admissions Committee